 One of only three African American students to integrate West Virginia’s graduate schools, Katherine Johnson’s life was full of remarkable achievements, as she was also among the first African American women to work as a NASA scientist.
-Johnson, whose achievements were captured in the blockbuster film Hidden Figures, had calculated the exact trajectories that would help Neil Armstrong and Apollo 11 land on the moon back in 1969.
+Johnson, whose achievements were captured in the blockbuster film Hidden Figures, had calculated the exact trajectories that would help Apollo 11 land on the moon back in 1969.

 However, it was not until recently that Johnson began to receive universal praise – as her gender and race played significant factors in how her achievements were perceived.

-Back in 2015, President Barack Obama awarded Johnson the Presidential Medal of Freedom, stating that “Katherine G. Johnson refused to be limited by society’s expectations of her gender and race while expanding the boundaries of humanity’s reach.”
+In 2015, President Barack Obama awarded Johnson the Presidential Medal of Freedom, stating that “Katherine G. Johnson refused to be limited by society’s expectations of her gender and race while expanding the boundaries of humanity’s reach.”

-Back in the 1800s, while the men at the Harvard College Observatory were gathering information about our universe, women were working behind the scenes, actually using the information for calculations and measurements.
+Back in the 1800s, while the men at the Harvard College Observatory were gathering information about our universe, women were working behind the scenes, using the information for calculations and measurements.
 As we stated prior, this sort of task was simply viewed as “clerical work”, and delegated to women to perform.

 The head of the Observatory, Edward Pickering, needed someone to take over this task, so he chose his housemaid, Williamina Fleming, to take over the duties.
-Eventually going on to lead a team of over 80 women, Fleming and her team were responsible for computing the raw data provided to them, and coming up with calculations that help us the universe as we know it.
+Eventually going on to lead a team of over 80 women, Fleming and her team were responsible for computing the raw data provided to them, and coming up with calculations that help us understand the universe as we know it.

 The Women of ENIAC

 The ENIAC (Electronic Numerical Integrator and Computer) was the predecessor to the types of computers we see today.
-Used during World War II, the ENIAC was designed to plot ballistic trajectories, although it’s design evolved to include far less destructive purposes.
+Used during World War II, the ENIAC was designed to plot ballistic trajectories, although its design evolved to include far less destructive purposes.

 Though it was two men who designed the ENIAC, it was a team of women who programmed the computer, effectively becoming the world’s first coders.
-While the work they initially did was initially used for military purposes, their contributions lead to the development of the first software program, and the development of computer memory and storage.
+While the work they did was initially used for military purposes, their contributions lead to the development of the first software program and the development of computer memory and storage.